 Is Alcohol Addiction Treatment Right For You or a Loved One?

-About 1 in every 12 adults or about 17 million people, suffer from alcohol abuse or dependency.
-There are also several million more who might not have an addiction problem, but their drinking habits could lead them to being addicted to alcohol.
+About 1 in every 12 adults or about 17 million people suffer from alcohol abuse or dependency.
+There are also several million more who might not have an addiction problem, but their drinking habits could lead them to be addicted to alcohol.
 Having an alcohol addiction can severely affect their health and person life.
-There are roughly 88,000 people that die each year due to an alcohol related incident.
+There are roughly 88,000 people that die each year due to an alcohol-related incident.

 While growing up, there is a high probability that you have been around and experienced alcohol in some type of environment.
 What might have started as social or sporadic drinking in college can quickly grow into alcoholism.
 Alcoholism can start with the urge that you need an alcoholic beverage to get you through your day.
 It could also be that once you or the individual starts to drink, lose all control and do not know when to stop.
 The signs and symptoms of alcohol abuse vary, but there are some signs that indicate there is a problem.